just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Coin-Flip-Simulation-Tutorial.rst

 			<p>This tutorial has two parts.
 In the first part we will build a simple app that simulates
 			a coin flip.
 The coin will be represented by a global variable.
 Heads will be represented by 1 and tails by 2, and flipping the coin will be a matter of randomly assigning 1 or 2 to that variable.
-The result will be displayed as either an image depicting the heads or tails of a coin.</p>
+The result will be displayed as an image depicting either the heads or tails of a coin.</p>
-			<p>In part two, we will extend the app to perform the coin flip many times -- in effect, will
+			<p>In part two, we will extend the app to perform the coin flip many times in order to experiment with the idea of "randomness" or "fairness".
+If
-			create an app that will let us experiment with the idea of "randomness" or "fairness".
-If you flip a real coin lots of times, it should come up heads close to 50% of the time.
-If you simulate a coin flip lots of times, it too should come up heads close to 50% of the time -- unless the "randomness" that's built into App Inventor is not a very good <span class="hover vocab yui-wk-div" data-id='model'>model</span> of true randomness.
-We'll explore the whole idea of randomness in subsequent lessons in this Unit. </p>
+			you flip a real coin lots of times, it should come up heads close to 50% of the time.
+If you simulate a coin flip lots of times, it should also come up heads close to 50% of the time -- unless the "randomness" that's built into App Inventor is not a very good <span class="hover vocab yui-wk-div" data-id='model'>model</span> of true randomness.
+We'll explore the idea of randomness later in this Unit. </p>
 		</td>
 	</tr>
     <tr>